sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.create.md

 ## Remarks

-- If localDir does not exist, it is created.
+- If localDir does not exist, create it.

 - create() also opens the repository. create() followed by open() has no effect.